cmperro/cml_churn_demo_cdppvc/README.md

 From there, run the file.
 This goes through a process of simulating an model that drifts over over 1000 calls to the model.
 The file contains comments with details of how this is done.

 In the next step you can interact and display the model metrics.
-Open a workbench session (1 vCPU / 2 GiB) and open the `8_ml_ops_visual.py` file.
-Again you need to set the `model_id` number from the model created in step 5 on line 17.
+Open a workbench session (1 vCPU / 2 GiB) and open and run the `7b_ml_ops_visual.py` file.
+Again you need to set the `model_id` number from the model created in step 5 on line 53.
 The model number is on the model's main page.

 ![model_accuracy](images/model_accuracy.png)